pencil-code/pencil-code/doc/readthedocs/dochowto/fortranautodochowto.rst

 *Fix:*

-Replace all comment-only separator lines (e.g. long ``-----`` or ``====``) with shorter or descriptive comments, for example:
+Replace all comment-only separator lines (e.g. long ``-----`` or ``====``) with shorter or descriptive comments.

 Sphinx interprets long punctuation lines in the generated RST as section overlines or transitions.
 If the lengths mismatch or